At St Edward’s, we aim to provide a high-quality mathematics education that provides a foundation for understanding the world.Shape

 At Key Stage Three, the programme of study builds on Key Stage 2 learning, supported by our close links to local primary schools, and provides stretch and challenge for pupils .
 Over Years 7, 8 and 9 we introduce new areas of study, in a differentiated manner, to ensure all pupils make progress against the mathematics national curriculum prior to KS4.

 In each year students will engage with 10 units spanning the 7 distinct domains of the mathematics curriculum.
-At the culmination of each unit, students will undergo assessment via end-of-unit tests, providing them with valuable feedback.
-Additionally, there will be three assessment points throughout the year, evaluating all learning achieved at that stage.
-At the end of each year the top 12 students for engagement in learning in mathematics are invited on a rewards trip to local place of interest.
+There will be three assessment points throughout the year, evaluating all learning achieved at that stage providing them with valuable feedback.

 Key Stage Four